eth_unsubscribe - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_unsubscribe method:
+Here is the list of body parameters for the eth_unsubscribe

-error: This parameter contains details about any error that occurred during the processing of the request.
-It includes:
+error: This object contains details about any error that occurred during the execution of the method.

-code: A numeric error code that indicates the type of error.
-For example, -32000 is a common code for server errors.
+code: A numeric code representing the specific error.
+For example,

 Use Cases